 Don’t forget to put out your campfire!
 Reinforce the importance of extinguishing a campfire with this printable sign, available in black and white and color.
-You can also see the front of the open/closed sign here to let campers know when the park is open to visitors.
+You can also see the front of the open and closed sign here to let campers know when the park is open to visitors.

-Here you can see the fire danger sign to indicate the current fire danger.
-Add a clothespin and your little ones will love moving it up and down the chart to indicate the level of fire danger.
+What is the fire danger today?
+The fire danger sign will alert your little learners to any potential fires in the area.
+Add a clothespin and your kids will love moving it up and down the chart to indicate the level of fire danger.

 Printable Park Pass

 When visitors enter the park, the park ranger can punch their pass with a hole-punch.
 This is a great way to add fine motor practice to your dramatic play center.